When people think of the island of Phuket, they tend to think of two things: the beach and the colourful nightlife of Patong.

 Tap into the island’s spiritual side at Wat Chalong — the largest and most popular of Phuket’s twenty-nine Buddhist temples.
 Long sleeves and pants are recommended as a mark of respect, and shoes should be removed before you enter.
 The temple is open daily from 7am to 5pm.

-From Wat Chalong, you can’t miss the 45-metre high Big Buddha.
-Pay a visit for the stunning views of Phuket Town, and Karon and Kata beaches.
+From Wat Chalong, you can’t miss the 45-metre-high Big Buddha.
+Head up to the statue’s hilltop possie for stunning views of Phuket Town, and Karon and Kata beaches.

 Phuket holds several festivals throughout the year, but two of the most interesting are the Vegetarian Festival and Songkran.
 The Vegetarian Festival is fairly ‘out there’, and involves nine days of firewalking, body piercing and the like, in an effort to cleanse the mind and body.

 Songkran is the celebration of the Thai New Year.
 In the spirit of cleansing, renewal and, let’s face it, cheeky celebration, people take to the streets with buckets and water pistols to drench one another.
 No-one is excused from the water fight — tourists and police officers included!

 You might want to try your hand at Muay Thai boxing during your stay.
 The sport has deep cultural significance.
 There are nightly jousts in Patong, and tourists can take lessons.
 Yes, there will be pain, but there will also be bragging rights!